Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 #### Hints

 - To force button-like behavior on the control referenced in a Binding, add a [press Interaction](Interactions.md#press) to it.
-- You can access the control that triggered an action from the callback.
+- You can access the Control that triggered an Action from the callback.
 Through it, you can also query its current value.
    ```
    fireAction.performed +=
        ctx =>